Ajedi32/echovr_api_docs/README.md

 Time since game was paused.

 #### `possession`
-Team and player currently in possession of the disc. subvalues TBC
+Team and player currently in possession of the disc.

+`possession[0]` is the team in possession and `possession[1]` is the player in that team.

 #### `last_throw`
 Info about the last throw made in game.